-A business phone system is a VoIP-powered multi-line telephone solution that provides unlimited calling, business texting, call recording, advanced voicemail, conference calls, HD voice and video, and improves overall communication for your customers and employees.
+A modern business phone system is a VoIP-powered multi-line cloud-based phone solution that provides unlimited calling, business texting, call recording, advanced voicemail options, call management, video calls, HD voice, and mobile apps and improves overall communication for your customers and employees.

 We follow strict editorial guidelines and are committed to bringing you unique, independently researched, and valuable information.

-To finalize our picks for the best business phone systems, we analyzed them according to price and value, system features (basic and premium add-ons), limitations, user experience on both mobile and desktop, call handling and audio quality (for small and medium-sized businesses up to 50 employees), and types of available business calling channels.
+Our team analyzed systems according to price and value, system features (basic and premium add-ons), limitations, user experience on both mobile and desktop, call handling and audio quality (for small and medium-sized businesses up to 35 employees), available business calling channels, and types of phone systems (hardware and software) each provider offers.

-All research and ratings were conducted hands-on by our editorial team.
-Additionally, we’ve validated every data point by calling the service providers multiple times over the past three weeks.
+All research and testing were conducted hands-on by us and fact-checked by our business telephony subject matter expert.
+We’ve validated every data point by calling, emailing, obtaining quotes, signing up for service, and live chatting with the service providers multiple times over the past four weeks.

-- RingCentral — Best for team collaboration: 9/10
+- RingCentral — Best team collaboration features, video, and easy-to-use

-- GoTo Connect — Best for remote teams international calling: 8.2/10
+- GoTo Connect — Best for international calling

-- Vonage — Best for APIs, customization, and unlimited texting in the US: 7.5/10
+- Vonage — Best for APIs, customization, and unlimited texting in the US

-- Grasshopper — Best for simple calling and texting: 7/10
+- Grasshopper — Best for basic mobile calling and texting

-Nextiva has an impressive desktop and mobile app that combines a business phone system, texting, team chat, routing, customer service tools, and many business-friendly features.
+Nextiva has an impressive desktop app that combines business phone, texting, team chat, routing, caller id, customer experience tools, and many business-friendly features.

-Unlike other business phone service providers, Nextiva includes a built-in contact management and calendaring system, along with VoIP, video conferencing, internal team messaging, and SMS.
+Unlike other business phone service providers, Nextiva includes a built-in contact list management and calendaring system, VoIP calling, video conferencing, team messaging, and SMS texting.
 Nextiva users can access features like thread conversations, meeting rooms, file sharing, a multi-level auto attendant, and unlimited calling in the US and Canada.
-For this review, we only focused on the business phone elements of the platform and did not examine their team collaboration or CRM-like suite.

-- Well-rounded web-based phone system: When testing Nextiva’s phone system, we logged into the portal from their desktop, mobile app, and iPad Pro to assess accessibility and functionality.
+- Well-rounded cloud phone system: When testing Nextiva, we logged into the portal from their desktop app to assess accessibility and functionality.
 The backend portal NextivaONE includes VoIP, team chat, conferencing, and texting in one very clean portal.
-We were able to successfully set up call routing between two employees in sales and support within the desktop admin portal.
+We successfully set up call routing between two employees in sales and support within the desktop admin portal.
 Our settings went into effect in about 5 minutes and worked just fine.
 We did have to call support to configure the extensions.
 The call took less than 10 minutes, and the rep set this up for us.

 - User-friendly app for call handling on any device: Nextiva’s desktop and mobile app avoids overwhelming bells and whistles while keeping the essential routing and collaboration features–IVR, ring groups, voicemail, quickly accessible and not buried in layers of technical menus.
 While trying to access some of the call-handling features, we had more success on the desktop app versus the mobile app.

-- Dedicated numbers and user access: Every user gets a dedicated local number and extension, and each user gets their own portal login.
-As the admin, we were able to set user roles allowing everyone to set their own hours, voicemails, and settings.
+- Dedicated numbers and user access: Every user gets a dedicated local number and extension, and each user gets their portal login.
+As the admin, we could set user roles allowing everyone to set their hours, voicemails, and settings.

 - Not enough integrations: Nextiva offers only 19 third-party software integrations–far fewer than many competitors, some of whom offer up to 300 integrations